National and regional identity in Spain: Eastern and northeastern Spain

 The Autonomous Communities which made up the former Crown of Aragon (Aragon, Catalonia, Valencia, and the Balearic Islands) can be treated with slightly more unity when dealing with the past than when dealing with the present.
-By the time of the dynastic union between Ferdinand and Isabella, the Crown of Aragon encompassed many different territories, including ones in other parts of the Mediterranean Sea, though only four remain within Spain's borders now.
-At the time of the union, and long afterwards, those territories were known as the Kingdom of Aragon, the Principality of Catalonia, the Kingdom of Valencia, and the Kingdom of Majorca.
+By the time of the dynastic union between Ferdinand and Isabella, the Crown of Aragon encompassed many different states and territories, including ones in other parts of the Mediterranean Sea, though only four remain within Spain's borders now.
+At the time of the union, and long afterwards, those states were known as the Kingdom of Aragon, the Principality of Catalonia, the Kingdom of Valencia, and the Kingdom of Majorca.

 Despite all being under the same crown, each kingdom effectively had its own distinct government.
 The Crown of Aragon was characterised by limited monarchy and a federalist structure.
 The monarchy was limited by some of the earliest constitutions in Europe.
 Each polity was essentially treated as a separate country with separate laws and parliaments, though united by one king.
-Each kingdom retained its traditional laws (fueros).
-The parliaments claimed representative authority for the people of their region, initiated new legislation (though the king retained veto power), and needed to approve any expenditures by the crown.
+Each kingdom retained its own laws (fueros).
+The parliaments claimed representative authority for the people of their kingdom, initiated new legislation (though the king retained veto power), and needed to approve any expenditures by the crown.
 The monarchy, then, had to engage in negotiation and compromise.
-These kingdoms retained much of their independent identity after the dynastic union of Aragon and Castile, in the face of subsequent efforts towards unification and centralisation by Spanish leaders.
+These kingdoms retained their independent identity after the dynastic union of Aragon and Castile, in the face of subsequent efforts towards unification and centralisation by Spanish leaders.